Colt Canada C7: Denmark

 In 2010 the Danish DALO(Defence Acquisition and Logistics Organization) ordered an improved version of the M/96 and M/95 from Colt Canada under the Danish designation M/10, which Colt Canada designated the C8 IUR.
 It features a 401 mm free floating barrel, fully ambidextrous controls, flip up iron sights, a collapsible buttstock with more positions, and the Integrated Upper Receiver (IUR).

 During the 2015 Copenhagen shootings, one victim was killed with an M/95 issued to the Danish Home Guard that was stolen in a home invasion robbery.

 The M/10 has gone through multiple changes since its original introduction in the Danish Army, including an extension of the rail and removal of the built-in iron sights in favor of Magpul MBUS Picatinny mounted back-up sights, buttstock changed to Magpul CTR stocks, and an olive drab finish instead of the old black and is issued with ELCAN Spectre DR 1-4× optics.
 Magpul is to be switched out as the provider sometime soon as a new deal for weapon attachments was made in 2022.

+The Danish armed forces are procuring a new modular assault rifle, the M25 C8 Modular Rail Rifle (MRR).
+A framework agreement for 26,000 rifles was signed.
+This was announced in a press release from Colt CZ Group, the parent company of Colt Canada, in early September 2025.